BGU-SE-Courses/2025-mbt-q/README.md

    - Created teacher user with username :"teacher" and password: "teacherQ$A1234\*"
    - Created student user with username :"student" and password: "studentQ$A1234\*"
    - Created a course called "Course 1"
-   - Added the teacher user with the role of "Teacher" and to student with a role of "Student" to "My First Course".
+   - Added the teacher user with the role of "Teacher" and to student with a role of "Student" to "Course 1".
 4. To ran the tests, we started the Selenium server according to the instructions in "/Selenium/README.md".

 ## What we tested